 (xvii) Ensure that post-mortems are carried out on dead chicks.

-Reasons for Good Housing in Poultry
+Why you should build Good Housing in Poultry management system

 (i) This is to protect birds against adverse weather conditions.